| Offa's Dyke - North | |

 A quick crossing, a short canal, an awful lot of Balsam ....

-When my phone alarm sounded at seven-thirty, Bod was already awake.
-We were both edging around the room, trying to avoid embarrassing male bodily contact in the confines of our cell, when Jo burst in and further strangled the available space.
+When my phone alarm sounded at half past seven, Bod was already awake.
+We were both edging around the room trying to avoid embarrassing male bodily contact in the confines of our cell when Jo burst in and further strangled the available space.

-We went down to eat and I quickly succumbed to the temptation of the traditional English breakfast, despite my former protestations that the salt content dehydrates me.
+We went down to eat and I quickly succumbed to the temptation of the traditional English breakfast, despite my former protestations about salt content and dehydration.
 It was a surrender that was to last the whole week.
-Well, I thought, I’ve already paid for it – I’ll be buggered if I settle for a bowl of muesli each morning.
+Well, I thought — I've already paid for it.
+I'll be buggered if I settle for muesli each morning.

-As we ate, we listened to the guy on the table next to us.
-I thought his ilk was, largely, a parody but he was there in the flesh – The Railway Enthusiast.
-In fact, he was the rarer member of that breed, The Steam Railway Man.
-He talked animatedly to his table partner about his love of steam trains, routes and the restoration of the 440 class ‘Mallet’ throughout breakfast.
-I stole a glance at the target of such devoted outpouring.
+As we ate, we listened to the man at the table next to us.
+I had thought his type was largely a parody, but here he was in the flesh: the Railway Enthusiast.
+In fact, he was the rarer member of that breed, the Steam Railway Man.
+He talked animatedly throughout breakfast about his love of steam trains, routes and the restoration of the 440 class Mallet to his table companion.
+I stole a glance at the recipient of this devoted outpouring.
 Her eyes were more glazed than her honeyed toast.

-After breakfast, we made haste and prepared to leave.
-It took a little scurrying about, going up and down stairs and startling chamber maids at their work, before we located the manager and paid our way.
-Bod and I waited for Jo, who was delayed by we know not what (possibly his bladder) and then we were off.
-It was nine-forty and a fine morning for walking.
-We had been lucky – it had poured down overnight, but there was now not a spot in the air.
+After breakfast we made haste and prepared to leave, which involved a certain amount of scurrying up and down stairs and startling chamber maids at their work before we located the manager and paid our way.
+Bod and I waited for Jo, who was delayed by we know not what — possibly his bladder — and then we were off.
+It was twenty to ten and a fine morning for walking.
+It had poured down overnight, but there was not a spot in the air now.

-My trusty book told us that we would be walking mainly by the banks of the River Severn today, with the Breidden hills frowning down at us from the east.
-Before this, there would be a section on a restored canal tow-path.
+Today's route, according to my book, would take us mainly along the banks of the River Severn, with the Breidden hills frowning down from the east.
+Before that, there would be a section on a restored canal towpath.

-First, we had to retrace our footsteps to get back onto the path itself, back-tracking along the canal system and the busy roads we had encountered yesterday afternoon.
-We rejoined it at Buttington Bridge and began to walk across some flood embankments.
+First, we had to retrace our steps back to the path at Buttington Bridge, which meant retracing our way along the canal and the busy roads we had navigated the previous afternoon.
+We rejoined the route and began walking across flood embankments

 On one of the early flood embankments with Breidden Hill behind |